iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/consensus/preliminaries.md

 ## Epochs and Slots

-The IOTA protocol divides time into non-overlapping _slots_ of fixed duration `slotDurationSeconds`, set to `10` seconds.
-Slots are indexed with the slot index <code>$s = 0, 1, 2, 3,...$</code>.
+The IOTA protocol divides time into non-overlapping slots of fixed duration `slotDurationSeconds`, set to `10` seconds.
+Slots are indexed with the slot index $s = 0, 1, 2, 3,...$.
 The slot indexed with $0$ is a unique slot that commences at negative infinity and concludes at the genesis timestamp `genesisUnixTime`.
-Every `2^slotsPerEpochExponent` sequential slots are grouped into _epochs_, which are enumerated with the epoch index <code>$e = 0, 1, 2, 3,...$</code>.
+Every `2^slotsPerEpochExponent` sequential slots are grouped into epochs, which are enumerated with the epoch index <code>$e = 0, 1, 2, 3,...$</code>.

 Using slots primarily aims to generate [commitments](#slot-commitment-chain) for short time intervals.
 Generating commitments in a timely manner allows nodes to keep in Random Access Memory (RAM) only data of bounded size.